danieltuzes/collection/dashboarding/calc/README.md

 |   3   | 0.8892 | 0.21222 |
 |   4   | 0.2321 |  0.21   |

-The return values are printed into a csv file and offered the user to download, but the main information is the calculation time.
+The return values are printed into a csv file and offered the user to download.

 ## How the code works

+The input data is analyzed, and the column headers as variables are identified.

-As step, the syntax of the expression one can input has to be analyzed.
-It is similar the python's eval function with the difference is that I did it and have more control what happens inside.
-The syntax is then translated to numpy
+Then the syntax of the expression has to be analyzed.
+It is similar the python's eval function with the difference that I wrote it myself therefore I have more control what happens inside.
+The syntax is then translated to numpy's vectorized operations.

 ## Code development